orggue/adidas-zaragoza/container-essentials/docker/02_docker-basics.md

 ----

-### Viewing logs of a containers
+### Viewing logs of a container
 View the logs of the jpetazzo/clock container
 `docker ps` to see the CONTAINER ID
 ```bash
 docker logs <CONTAINER ID>
 ```

 * The logs command will output the entire logs of the container.
   (Sometimes, that will be too much.
 Let's see how to address that.)

 ```bash
 docker logs --tail 3 <CONTAINER ID>